iLib-js/ilib-lint/README.md

 * 1 - warnings found
 * 2 - errors found

-When the `--errorsOnly` flag is given, the program will return 0 if only warnings can be found or if no issues are found.
+When the `--errorsOnly` flag is given, the program will return 0 unless at least one error was found.

 ## Configuration

 The paths to process are given on the command-line.
 If no path is specified on the command-line, the tool will default to the current directory.
-If the named paths contain a file called `ilib-lint-config.json`, that file will be read and processed to configure a project within the ilib-lint tool with that path as the root directory for the project.
+If any named path contains a file called `ilib-lint-config.json`, that file will be read and processed to configure a project within the ilib-lint tool with that path as the root directory for the project.

 This json config file will be parsed as [JSON5](https://json5.org), which means it can contain comments and other nice features that make it easier for humans to read and write.

 The `ilib-lint-config.json` file can have any of the following properties:

-* name (String) - name of this project
+* name (String, required) - name of this project
 * locales (Array of strings) - that name the default set of locales for the whole project if they are not configured by each path
 * sourceLocale (String) - name the locale for source strings in this app.
   Default if not specified is "en-US".
-* rules (Object) - an array of declarative regular-expression-based rules to use with this project.
+* rules (Array of Object) - an array of declarative regular-expression-based rules to use with this project.
 Resource rules are applied to resources loaded from a resource file.
 Source file rules are applied to regular programming source files.
-Each item in the rules array should be an object that contains the following properties:
+Each item in the rules array should be an object that contains the following properties, all of which are required:
     * type (String) - the type of this rule.
 This may be any of the
       following:
         * resource-matcher - check resources in a resource file.
 The